Entwickler-Club/dpodreact/README.md

 - you will see in your browser a site like this:
 <img src="dev/github/graphics/firstScreen.png">

+## Current Features

+- You can immediately create and delete pages with the Create Page and Delete Page menu items.
+- View the showcase pages to see various examples features that can be built into the site.

 ## Datapod Command Line Interface

 - get help: `npm run dpod`